ammelsayed/ammelsayed.github.io/blog/post6.md

-# Setup Process for Passwordless SSH in VSCode
+# Setup Process for Passwordless SSH

-Typing your SSH password every time you connect to a remote server via VSCode's Remote‑SSH extension is tedious and interrupts your workflow.
-This guide walks you through a quick, three‑step process to set up public‑key authentication, allowing you to log in seamlessly without entering a password.
+Typing your SSH password every time you connect to a remote server is tedious and interrupts your workflow.
+This guide walks you through a quick, three‑step process to set up public‑key authentication, allowing you to log in seamlessly without entering a password, whether you are using VSCode's Remote‑SSH extension or connecting directly from your terminal (e.g., `ssh user@workstation`).
 The steps below assume a Windows 11 client and a Ubuntu server, but the approach works across all platforms.

 ## Step 1: Generate SSH Key Pair